 Joshua Tree National Park is absolutely the kind of place I was hoping to visit when we decided to set sail on America’s interstates.
 Foremost of its delights are the dramatic rock formations scattered throughout the park.
 They are the result of lava pushing up through surrounding material, hardening, and then being scoured by flash floods.
 They are rough to the touch, like a super coarse granite sand paper thanks to limited winds and rain while very stark thanks to the limited water and vegetation.
 The sandy chunks that do erode from them make for a loose light soil to which a limited but unusual set of desert plants find shelter.

-There is a wonderful contrast here between the grand and imposing granite rocks, and the small rugged, yet in many ways delicate plant life.
-One can enjoy grand spectacle and in the next moment intimate detail.
+There is a wonderful contrast here between the grand and imposing granite rocks and the small rugged, yet in many ways delicate plant life.
+One can enjoy the grand spectacle and in the next moment intimate detail.
 The combination of the two I think is one of the more powerful spiritual juxtapositions and always gives me a feeling of peace and completeness.
 Though it is a place almost utterly inhospitable to human habitation, it is none the less feels like a place you would want to stay if you could.

 What it lacked in animal activity it more than made up for in unusual plant life.
 One of our stops was the Cholla Cactus Garden.
 Here conditions are perfect for the Teddy Bear Cholla, a plant that is near the antithesis of cuddly.
-Conditions in one part of the park are perfect for these plants and they have take over that part of the park as a result.
+Conditions in one part of the park are perfect for these plants and they have taken over that part of the park as a result.
 It’s quite a remarkable area and one where we saw the most woodrat dens and bird nests.
 Of course there are the Joshua Trees, which are in fact Giant Yucca plants.
 They are unique in appearance and in parts of the park grow in great sparse forests between the low mountains and rock outcroppings.
 It makes for a striking and to my northwest sensibilities, alien landscape.

 There are lots of ways to enjoy the park.
 You can simply drive through it stopping at various locations to take in the scenery.
 You can get out of the car and go on various hiking trails much as we did on our day trip to the park.
 You can also camp in the park, either with a tent or RV.
 Trail (Anne) and I decided we’d be back to spend at least one night in the park amidst the stars and the stones.